onqtam/headjack/docs/why/quotes_to_fix_later_with_internet.md

 Cole-Turner, R. 2012.
 The singularity and the rapture: Transhumanist and popular Christian views of the future.
 Zygon, 47: 777-796.

 Hayles, N.K.
 2012.
 How we think: Digital media and contemporary technogenesis.
 Chicago: University of Chicago Press.

-Stewart, J. 2008.
-The future of life and what it means for humanity.
-In: C. Vidal (Ed.), The evolution and development of the universe, pp. 349-352.

 Heylighen, F. 2014.
 Complexity and Evolution: fundamental concepts of a new scientific worldview.
 Lecture notes 2014-15. http://pespmc1.vub.ac.be/books/Complexity-Evolution.pdf